-Figure 3d shows that pass-through is negative in region (I), since the price falls with costs in that region, as can be seen by comparing the two pricing policies in Figure 3c.
+Figure 3d shows that pass-through is negative in region (I), since the price falls with the exchange rate as can be seen by comparing the two pricing policies in Figure 3c.
 The presence of negative pass-through in low-capital relationships is a key feature of my model, which I will verify empirically below.
-In region (II), pass-through is positive but less than under full commitment since the buyer is still constrained.
-Pass-through in region (III) is complete since the buyer is unconstrained in that region.
+In region (II), pass-through is positive but the buyer is still constrained.
+The buyer is unconstrained and pass-through is complete in region (III).